 Our Global Network is dedicated to funding research and health education programmes into the links between food, nutrition, physical activity, body fatness and cancer risk.

 To find out more about statistics relating to colorectal cancer see the WCRF International website

 The research team at Imperial College London produced an updated systematic literature review (SLR) of the evidence on food, nutrition and physical activity in relation to the prevention of colorectal cancer in 2010.
 The CUP review included 263 new papers that were identified in the CUP updated search.

 The Expert Panel considered the updated evidence and agreed that the updated CUP findings confirmed or strengthened the convincing and probable conclusions of the Second Expert Report for colorectal cancer.
 The Panel agreed that the evidence for a protective effect from foods containing dietary fibre had strengthened could be upgraded to convincing.
 Conclusions for other factors previously judged to be convincing or probable were confirmed.

 You can also view the protocol for reviewing the evidence for colorectal cancer here.

 Conclusions from the updated evidence for colorectal cancer

-The Panel's judgements for factors graded convincing and probable are shown below.
+The Panel's judgements are shown below.
 Further details on other factors can be found in the Colorectal Cancer 2011 Report.
 Information on how the Panel judged the evidence can be found in Appendix 1 of the report, and further details in chapter 3 of the Second Expert Report.